languel/lvgl_sketch_web/README.md

 ## LVGL WebSocket Generative Art Demo

-**IMPORTANT: To run this project, you MUST configure your Wi-Fi and WebSocket server details.
-See 'Quick Start Configuration' below.**

 This project demonstrates a generative art application running on an ESP32 with a display, using the LVGL graphics library.
 The device connects to Wi-Fi and acts as a WebSocket client, allowing real-time control of the visuals from a web interface or other WebSocket server.
 It also supports receiving and displaying small images sent as Base64-encoded JPEGs.

 ## Quick Start Configuration